Can you eat healthy on a tight budget? The answer is yes with the strategies below.

 Can you feed your family food they will eat and enjoy, even when you’re feeling like Mother Hubbard and there are cobwebs in your wallet?

-Well, it takes some careful planning, a bit of extra time cooking and a few weeks to build up staples, but the answer is yes, you can eat healthy on a tight budget.
+It’s not easy.
+It does take some careful planning, a bit of extra time cooking and a few weeks to build up staples.
+It might also mean getting some help from services like Food Bank if money is super tight.
+But it is possible t eat healthy on a tight budget.

-Steak might be off the menu when you’re on a very tight budget, but that doesn’t mean you can’t eat good healthy food.
+Meals might be basic when you’re on a very tight budget, but that doesn’t mean you can’t eat good healthy food.

 HOW TO EAT HEALTHY ON A TIGHT BUDGET